DUNE/computing-training-202112/_episodes/04-sam-by-schellman.md

 ---
-title: Sam by Schellman
+title: SAM by Schellman
 teaching: 5
 exercises: 0
 questions:
 - What event information can be queried for a given data file?
 objectives:
-- Learn about the utility of Sam
+- Learn about the utility of SAM
-- Practice selected Sam commands
+- Practice selected SAM commands
 keypoints:
 - SAM is a data catalog originally designed for the D0 and CDF experiments at FNAL and is now used widely by HEP experiments.
 ---